• Home

 Recommended Video

-AI washing has gained traction as emerging data on the tech’s impact on the labor market tells a muddied, inconclusive story about how the technology is destroying human jobs—or if it has yet to touch them.
+AI washing has gained traction as emerging data about the tech’s impact on the labor market tells a muddied, inconclusive story about how the technology is destroying human jobs—or if it has yet to touch them.

 Altman clarified he anticipates more job displacement as a result of AI, as well as the emergence of new roles complementing the technology.